Rivendell Bicycle Works: Background

-Petersen worked from 1984 to 1994 as Marketing Director for the U.S. division of Bridgestone Cycle, Japan's largest bike maker.
-Bridgestone closed the U.S. office after 10 years when the dollar-to-yen exchange rate fell.
+Petersen worked from 1984 to 1994 as Marketing Director for the U.S. division of Bridgestone Cycle, Japan's largest bicycle maker.
+Bridgestone closed the U.S. office after ten years when the dollar-to-yen exchange rate fell.

 The name came from the innovative mountaineering equipment company, Rivendell Mountain Works (RMW), best remembered for the frameless Jenson pack.
 The name is from the fictional refuge in The Lord of the Rings.